Disenrolling from TRICARE Prime

 Non-Payment of Enrollment Fees

-If you don't pay your TRICARE Prime enrollment fees (if applicable), you'll be disenrolled.
-You have 90 days from the day you were disenrolled to catch back up on any missed payments without a break in coverage.
-If you don't catch back up on payments within 90 days, you can still re-enroll, but you will have a break in coverage.
+If you don't pay your TRICARE Prime enrollment fees (if applicable), the TRICARE contractor will disenroll you.
+You have 90 days from the date you were disenrolled to catch up on any missed payments.
+If you do this, you won’t have a break in coverage.
+If you don't catch up on missed payments within 90 days, you won’t have TRICARE coverage.
+You can’t re-enroll in TRICARE Prime or enroll in any other plan until the next TRICARE Open Season or until you have a qualifying life event.

 Loss of Eligibility